gencsercan/banking-customer-aggregation-service/README.md

 # banking-customer-aggregation-service

-**Interview-ready backend aggregation service** inspired by real enterprise banking systems.
+**Backend aggregation service** inspired by real enterprise banking systems.

 This project demonstrates how customer-related data is aggregated from **multiple distributed systems** under **latency, timeout, and partial-failure conditions** — a common challenge in large-scale financial institutions.